Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Hannelore Klafki,
+Hannelore

-the main founding-member of the German Netzwerk
+Coleman; was the main founding-member of the German Netzwerk

-Stimmenhören (Hearing Voices Network) and
+Stimmenhören (Hearing Voices Network) and was its

-board-member of the German Bundesverband Psychiatrie-Erfahrener
+of the German Bundesverband Psychiatrie-Erfahrener (BPE; Federal

-survivors of psychiatry, their friends and supportive relatives,
+their friends and supportive relatives, as well as sympathetic

-as well as sympathetic workers within the psychiatric system;
+workers within the psychiatric system; she offered training

-voices, self-help, empowerment and alternatives to psychiatry.
+empowerment and alternatives to psychiatry.
+Book publication:

-Book publication: Meine
+Meine

 Stimmen Quälgeister und Schutzengel.
 Texte einer